 Turn the Binauralizer's Pan control until the numeric value matches the numeric value below the VR Viewer's monitor, and then turn the effect's Tilt control to match the numeric value to the right of the VR Viewer.
 Now you can monitor both the 360 videos.

-After you have finished monitoring Ambisonics audio, remove or disable the Binauralizer - Ambisonics effect from the Master track in the Audio Track Mixer.
+After you have finished monitoring Ambisonics audio, remove or disable the Binauralizer - Ambisonics effect from the Mix track in the Audio Track Mixer.